choojs/choo-website/content/reference/forms.md

   and not more than 15.
 - `required` - make sure that the field is filled in, and valid.
 - `title` - the message to display if the `pattern` attribute is invalid.
-This is useful for users that can't read RegExes in their error messages (e.g. everyone).
+This is useful for everyone that can't read RegExes in their error messages.

 Together these allow you to express a wide range of validation, and make sure your forms are filled in correctly and are accessible.
 Let's see what that